riquene-n1/WEB_PROJECT_CIGI/README.md

 database.

 ## Features
-- Basic pages: Home (search), Login, and Admin
+- Basic pages: Home (search), Login/Sign‑up and Admin
-- Product search form that queries the local SQLite database and supports filters for model, specification and tolerance
+- Product search with filters for model, specification and tolerance
-- Simple login (username/password: `admin`/`admin`) stored in browser session
+- Registered users can view their recent search history
+- Guest searches are kept only for the current session
-- Admin page allows adding, updating, or removing products from the database
+- Admin page allows adding, updating or removing products
-- Admin page shows a table of all stored items for quick management
+- Default admin credentials are `admin`/`admin`

 ## Setup
 1. Install dependencies with `npm install`